-The rear has two accessible areas, a small storage area just under the rear wing and motor department.
+The rear has two accessible areas, a small storage area just under the rear wing and a motor department.
 I was very surprised at the level of detail found within the motor, excellent!
-The accompanying photos will highlights this.
+The accompanying photos will highlight this.
 The front storage area is nicely detailed as per the original car.
 Note that there are struts found for each opening bit, nice touch AUTOart.

 Inside, you’ll find the fully detailed cockpit in black.
 Execution is above average, with full attention to all aspects of the cockpit.
 One thing I did notice is that there isn’t any carpeting.
 Is this typical of the Countach or 25th?
 Someone let me know.